 Quick Summary

-- Transmission: 5-speed manual (Tiptronic never offered on Turbos)
+- Transmission: 5-speed manual G50 (Tiptronic never offered on the Turbo)

 - Layout: Rear-engine, rear-wheel drive

-- Legacy: Last hand-built Turbo, bridge between wild 930 and refined 993
+- Legacy: Last hand-built 911 Turbo, the bridge between the wild 930 and the refined 993

 From 930 to 964: What Changed?

-The 964 generation replaced its predecessor, the legendary 930 Turbo, after a 14-year reign.
-The earlier G model cars had already evolved the 911 Turbo into a global icon, and the 964 was tasked with pushing the formula further.
+The 964 generation replaced its predecessor, the legendary Porsche 930, after a 14-year reign.
+The earlier G model cars had already turned the 911 Turbo into a global icon, and the 964 was tasked with pushing the formula further without throwing away what made it work.

-The aggressive styling remained: deep chin spoiler, wide rear fenders, functional air inlets, and that towering whale-tail rear spoiler familiar to every Porsche 911 fan.
+But it was not a clean-sheet redesign.
+The standard 964 Turbo 3.3 still used a developed version of the 3.3-liter engine carried over from the outgoing 930, and much of the aggressive visual language stayed: the deep chin spoiler, the wide rear fenders, functional air inlets, and that towering whale-tail rear spoiler familiar to every Porsche 911 fan.

-Although Porsche offered Targa and Cabriolet versions of the Carrera, the Turbo was available only as a coupe.
-It reinforced its purpose as the flagship vehicle in the lineup.
+Although Porsche offered Targa and Cabriolet versions of the Carrera, the Turbo was sold only as a coupe.
+It reinforced its purpose as the flagship vehicle in the lineup, the version you bought when you wanted the fastest air-cooled 911 money could buy.

 964 Turbo 3.6: The One Everyone Wants

-In 1993, Porsche introduced the 911 Turbo 3.6, a powerful evolution featuring a larger flat-six that delivered 360 hp and 520 Nm of torque.
-This turbo variant was produced in limited numbers.
-Only about 1,437 units worldwide, which makes it one of the rarest and most desirable 911s ever built.
+In 1993, Porsche introduced the 964 Turbo 3.6, a powerful evolution built around the larger 3.6-liter flat-six that delivered 360 PS (265 kW) and 520 Nm of torque.
+This turbo variant was produced in limited numbers, only about 1,437 units worldwide, which makes it one of the rarest and most desirable 911s ever built.

-This addition to the range included a larger K-27 turbocharger, upgraded intercooler, and revised electronics.
-The result was an increase in performance, a smoother boost curve, and a car that felt more refined while still ready to compete with the best of its generation.
+The 3.6 added a larger K-27 turbocharger, an upgraded intercooler, and revised electronics.
+The result was a clear increase in performance, a smoother boost curve, and a car that felt more refined while still ready to compete with the best of its generation.
+Visually, the 3.6 is identifiable by its body-colored Cup-style wheels and subtle detail changes over the standard 3.3.

 Collectors hunt these cars relentlessly.
-Expect the price to range from $300k–$450k USD, while earlier 3.3s trade between $150k–$250k.
-Color plays a major role too, paint-to-sample shades or special factory options like the X88 Powerkit or Turbo S bodywork make these cars even more valuable.
+Color plays a major role in value too, with paint-to-sample shades or special factory options like the X88 Powerkit or Turbo S bodywork making these cars even more sought after.

 Driving Experience + Engine Tech

 A stock 964 Turbo feels heavy by modern standards but brutally fast.
-There is still lag; this is a single-turbo engine, but boost arrives hard past 3,200 rpm, making the car surge to its 171 mph top speed.
+There is still lag, this is a single-turbo engine, but boost arrives hard past 3,200 rpm, making the car surge toward its top speed.
 That performance put it firmly among the fastest cars of its era, competing with Ferraris and Lamborghinis at the time.
 The 5-speed G50 gearbox is robust, mechanical, and direct.

 Handling was developed to be more predictable than the 930, thanks to power steering and revised suspension geometry.
-That said, it remains a classic rear-engine Porsche 911 Turbo: throttle on to plant the nose, throttle off at your own risk.
+That said, it remains a classic rear-engine 911 Turbo at heart: throttle on to plant the nose, throttle off at your own risk.

 Market Trends & Collectibility

-Once overlooked as “too modern,” the 964 has seen a success story in the collector market.
-Today, it’s recognized as the perfect bridge: classic looks, modern usability, and limited production.
+Once overlooked as too modern, the 964 has become one of the collector market’s clearest success stories.
+Today it is recognized as the perfect bridge: classic looks, modern usability, and limited production.
+The Turbo sits at the sharp end of that appreciation.

 | Model | Price Range (USD) |